ASlated/gosui/README.md

 - x, y - The x and y coordinates of the button.
 - z - The layer on which the button is displayed.
 - callback - The method called when the button is pressed.
 Syntax `self.method(:[METHOD_NAME])`

+Optional arguments are listed below.
+To access any of them, you must use the syntax `[argument]: [value]`
 - width, height - The width and height of the button.
 - label - The text displayed on the button.
 - font_size - The font size of the label.
 Default is 20.